Timeline - Invasion, surge, withdrawal; U.S. forces in Iraq

 October 4 - Maliki wins support from political blocs on keeping U.S. troops as trainers, but they reject any deal that would grant U.S. troops immunity as Washington had requested.

-October 21 - Obama says he will pull all U.S. troops out of Iraq at the end of 2011, after the failure of negotiations on keeping some there as trainers.
+October 21 - Obama says he will pull all U.S. troops out of Iraq at the end of 2011, dashing U.S. hopes of leaving a few thousand troops to buttress a still shaky Iraq, after the failure of negotiations on keeping some there as trainers.

 November 23 - About 700 U.S. trainers, mainly civilians, will help Iraqi security forces when American troops leave, Iraqi and U.S. officials say.